 I recently bought the Contour Design ShuttlePRO along with ShuttleExpress to use it with Adobe LightRoom.
 The device itself is a great product, but the driver installation program didn’t work on my computer.

 Upon executing the driver installation program on my Win7 x64 system, I received an error message indicating “Insufficient free disk space”.
 I had over 2TB (2000+ GB) of free space on my drive, so it was obvious that the disk space was not an issue.
 I have seen this problem in the past on an outdated WISE install system, the installation program wasn’t calculating the free space properly on large drives.
 So, I assumed that the same thing was happening to this installation program.

 I also use other Contour Design products and I like them.
-I did not want to give up on Shuttle devices just because a driver installation problem.
-So, I took matters to my own hand.
+I did not want to give up on Shuttle devices just because of a driver installation problem.
+So, I took matters into my own hands.

 Performing these activities on a VM machine have some important benefits:

 - The OS image was clean.
 Nothing else was installed.
 This assures a clean setup capture process.

 - You can take VM snapshots and go back to any of the previous snapshots any time you want.
 I took a snapshot of the VM right after I installed the WISE install system.
 This allows me to go back to the unchanged state of the VM regardless what I do after the snapshot point.